wiseman-timelord/GoldWeekly-Indicator/README.md

 ### Features
 The current detail of features is...
 - GoldWeekly-Advisor - In Progress.
 Supposedly as an EA able to display multiple indicators, and combine signals with graphic.
-- GoldWeekly-Indicator - As shown below, with the, Display Text and the 3 Smma; Indicators are limited to 1 type of Indicator.
+- GoldWeekly-Indicator - Simpler Display Text and the 3 Smma (Indicators are limited to 1 type of Indicator each).
 - GoldWeekly-TextOnly - Now featuring Text Objects, with, window position and font size.
 Here is only concise detail of useful info.

 ### Preview